J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Discussion

+The fact that we can identify bimodal distributions in metallicities from the SED fitting analysis from Section \ref{sec:color_sed_results} could be evidence that there are at least two subpopulations of GCs in the galaxy.

+\cite{li2019formation} use a novel cluster formation model on a simulated galaxy of the same size as the Milky Way and observed that GC candidates tend to form during major merger events.
+The merger-induced GC formation scenario has been discussed in various recent articles \citep{li2014modeling,choksi2018formation,choksi2019formation}.

+We can further investigate this scenario by studying age--metallicities relations.
+In Figure \ref{fig:agemet} we compare the age-metalliticy relation (hereafter, AMR) obtained from our results to 3 E-MOSAIC simulations \citep{pfeffer2018mosaics} from \cite{kruijssen2019mosaics}.
+We choose 3 simulations that have halo masses comparable to the halo mass of NGC1023 adopting the masses from \citet{alabi2016sluggs} and \citet{bilek2019study}.

+The comparison in Figure \ref{fig:agemet} is useful to get a handle on the epoch of GC assembly in the NGC\,1023.
+We note that the AMR of MW023 is in better agreement with the AMR of NGC\,1023 GC candidates.
+We also note that our AMR has outliers, similar to the ones found in MW014.
+Our results then favor the accretion histories of simulations such as MW014 or MW023 and rule out histories such as the one in MW016.
+The AMR of GC candidates when compared with the simulations indicate that NGC 1023 likely experienced an initial and rapid phase of star formation that might have formed the majority of the GC candidates, since a big amount of GC candidates were formed early in galaxy evolution considering that the age distribution has a dominating peak at $\approx$ $10^{10}$ yr, agreeing with results from \cite{kruijssen2019mosaics}.

+We also note a likely broad AMR, where the GC candidates have a wide range of metallicities.
+Nevertheless, there is a caveat regarding our interpretation of a broad AMR, as the selection function introduced by \texttt{GCFinder} is not well characterized.
+As such it remains an open question if the color cuts applied by the pipeline would introduce distortions in the age-metallicities relation. \cite{kruijssen2019mosaics} find that a wide range of GC metallicities was related to a wide range of progenitor masses.
+Therefore, we believe our possible broad age--metallicity relation and our wide range of metallicities imply that NGC\,1023 experienced mergers and accretion events in the past, resulting in more than one episode of intense star formation.

+This is in sync with what is been discovered about the formation of the Milky Way.
 Studies about the formation of our Galaxy are motivated by many surveys created in the last years and generating huge amounts of data.
-In particular, Gaia survey have been revolutionising our understanding about the Milky Way.
-Many works in the past years making use of Gaia data were published identifying stars in the Milky Way that are claimed to be accreted from dwarf galaxies that no longer exist.
-In particular, stars have being claimed to be born in the progenitor galaxies Gaia-Enceladus \citep{Helmi2018,Belokurov2018,das2020ages}, (which is believe to be the last major merger experienced from the Milky Way), from the Sequoia progenitor \citep{Myeong2019}, from Thamnos 1 and Thamnos 2 \citep{Koppelman2019}, from a structure in the inner Galaxy \citep{horta2021evidence}, among others.
+In particular, Gaia survey \citep{GaiaCollaboration+2016a,GaiaCollaboration+2016b,brown2018gaia,brown2021gaia} have been revolutionising our understanding about the Milky Way.
+Many articles in recent years making use of Gaia were published identifying stars in the Milky Way that are claimed to be accreted from dwarf galaxies that no longer exist.
+In particular, stars have been claimed to be born in the progenitor galaxies Gaia-Enceladus \citep{Helmi2018,Belokurov2018,das2020ages} (which is believed to be the last major merger experienced from the Milky Way), from the Sequoia progenitor \citep{Myeong2019}, from Thamnos 1 and Thamnos 2 \citep{Koppelman2019}, from a structure in the inner Galaxy \citep{kruijssen2019formation,kruijssen2020kraken,horta2021evidence}, among others.